harperreed/office-avatar-vrm/README.md

 - `avatar/emotion`: Sets the emotion of the character.
 - `avatar/animation`: Sets the animation of the character.
 - `avatar/audio`: Sets the audio of the character.

+## Configuration System

+The application uses a centralized configuration system located in `config/index.js`.
+This system manages all configurable values and validates environment variables using `joi`.

+## State Management

+The application uses a type-safe state machine class `AvatarStateMachine` with proper event handling and clean state transitions.
+The state machine ensures robust state management and validation for all state changes.

 ## Development